bengtmartensson/GlobalCovfefe/README.md

 ## Porting
 GlobalCovfefe as such is a portable program, not a program that needs porting.
 There are no other "dependencies" than a certain resource consumption.
+Resources are allocated only indirectly. through the used libraries.
-However, Infrared4Arduino (which is the low-level library that this one builds upon) only runs on some hardware.
-Porting it to more hardware platforms is desirable and planned.
+However, Infrared4Arduino (which is the low-level library that this one builds upon) only runs on some hardware, and does allocate some resources like timers and interrupts.
+Porting it it to more hardware platforms is desirable and planned.
 Help is solicited.

 ## API documentation